Is the route well sign-posted?

 All parts of the route are likely to be used by members of the general public and we have no more right to be there than they do.
 Please be respectful to other people enjoying the Essex Way (and of course encourage them to give ultra running a try)!

 There are multiple road crossings and also a rail crossing.
-The major crossings will be detailed in the race briefing and should be treated with the utmost of caution.
+These should be treated with the utmost of caution and are not the places to try to gain an advantage over another runner.
 When fatigued or at night, concentration can lapse and extreme care needs to be taken to ensure you act safely.
 We strongly recommend familiarising yourself with these aspects of the course.

 What if I drop out during the race?